Use a cloud distribution point in Configuration Manager

 A cloud distribution point uses the following Azure components, which incur charges to the Azure subscription account:

-Starting in version 1806, the cloud management gateway can also serve content to clients.
+The cloud management gateway can also serve content to clients.
 This functionality reduces the cost by consolidating the Azure VMs.
 For more information, see Cost for cloud management gateway.